cj-dfinity/examples-2/minimal-counter-dapp/README.md

 ```bash
 $ dfx deploy
 ```

+## Testing
+The functionality of this example dapp can be tested both in the frontend and in the backend.
+Before the example dapp can be tested, it must be deployed (locally) like described in the above Deployment section.

 ### Test the Frontend
 The URL for the frontend is depending on the canister ID, the local canister IDs can be found in `.dfx/local/canister_ids.json`.
 When deployed, the URL will look like this: